-Dawn Stahura is a Research, Teaching, and Learning Librarian for the Social Sciences and the Zine Librarian at Simmons College.
+Dawn Stahura is a Research and Instruction Librarian for the Social Sciences and the Zine Librarian at Simmons College.
 Stahura is an adjunct faculty teaching Reference and Information Sources for Simmons College.
 Along with her normal duties on the reference desk, she teaches instructional sessions, does one-on-one research consultations with students and faculty, and works closely with several faculty members to include zines in their course curricula as primary sources.
 Her instruction sessions are focused on critical information literacy, drawing awareness to the inherent biases found in library systems as well as critically evaluating sources.
 She also works closely with the Coordinator of Violence Prevention Outreach at Simmons on a variety of events focused on activism, social justice, consent, and craftivism.

 Introduction to Critical Information Literacy: Promoting Social Justice through Librarianship eCourse

 You must complete your registration in advance of the eCourse by following the instructions contained in the PDF download that accompanies your purchase.
 The download can be found on the final confirmation screen after you complete your purchase and may also be accessed from your account.
 Select "My Account" and then select the "Files" tab to see all of your digital downloads.